tylrodg/Mapify/docs/README.md

 ## Hosting on Github Pages

 We have made use of Harp, a useful tool that acts as a static web server.
 This allows us to have a live, functioning version of Mapify.
-To use Harp in the same manner, follow a this helpful tutorial, [linked here](http://harpjs.com/docs/deployment/github-pages#project-pages).
+To use Harp in the same manner, follow this helpful tutorial, [linked here](http://harpjs.com/docs/deployment/github-pages#project-pages).